 The Overstay Problem:

-Peter did not research or seek the professional advice of an agent familiar and trained in Australian Migration laws and regulations.
+Peter did not research or seek the professional advice of an agent familiar with and trained in Australian Migration laws and regulations.

-Therefore he was not aware of the correct procedure when applying for a new visa onshore and this resulted in a refusal of his visa and a 3 year ban.
+Therefore he was not aware of the correct procedure when applying for a new visa onshore and this resulted in a refusal of his visa and a 3-year ban.

 A visa refusal meant that any chance of applying for another visa in the future would be at high risk of refusal

-A 3 year ban meant that Peter would not be able to apply for any Australian visa for the next 3 years and therefore meant that he would not be able to continue his medical study in Australia potentially jeopardizing his career of becoming a doctor.
+A 3-year ban meant that Peter would not be able to apply for any Australian visa for the next 3 years and therefore meant that he would not be able to continue his medical study in Australia potentially jeopardizing his career of becoming a doctor.